dshaplyko/github_copilot_practice/readme.md

     cd github_copilot_practice
     ```

-### Step 2: Initialize the Java Project
+### Step 2: Initialize the .NET Project
-1. **Initialize a Java project**:
+1. **Initialize a .NET project**:
-    - Ask GitHub Copilot how to initialize a new Java project.
+    - Ask GitHub Copilot how to initialize a new .NET project.

 ### Step 3: Install Necessary Packages
-1. **Install JUnit for testing**:
+1. **Install NUnit for testing**:
     - Use GitHub Copilot to understand what packages must be installed and install them.

 ### Step 4: Create .gitignore File
 1. **Create a `.gitignore` file**:
-    - Use GitHub Copilot to create a `.gitignore` file with the necessary Java ignoring options.
+    - Use GitHub Copilot to create a `.gitignore` file with the necessary .NET ignoring options.

 ### Step 5: Implement Methods in the AdvancedOperations Class
-1. Open `src/AdvancedOperations.java` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).
+1. Open `src/AdvancedOperations.cs` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).

 ### Step 6: Add Documentation and Comments
-1. **Add Javadoc comments**:
+1. **Add XML comments**:
-    - Use GitHub Copilot to add Javadoc comments for the following methods:
+    - Use GitHub Copilot to add XML comments for the following methods:
-        - `findMax`
+        - `FindMax`
-        - `reverseString`
+        - `ReverseString`
-        - `formatDate`
+        - `FormatDate`

 2. **Add inline comments**:
     - Use GitHub Copilot to add inline comments for the following methods:
-        - `factorial`
+        - `Factorial`
-        - `fibonacci`
+        - `Fibonacci`
-        - `isPalindrome`
+        - `IsPalindrome`

 ### Step 7: Implement Unit Tests
-1. Open `test/test.java` and ensure that the unit tests for the following methods are implemented using GitHub Copilot:
+1. Open `test/AdvancedOperationsTest.cs` and ensure that the unit tests for the following methods are implemented using GitHub Copilot:
-    - `fibonacci`
+    - `Fibonacci`
-    - `isPalindrome`
+    - `IsPalindrome`
-    - `mergeAndSort`
+    - `MergeAndSort`

 ### Step 8: Run Your Tests
 1. Run your tests to validate the implementation: